Software Solutions for Enhancing the Monetization, Deployment and Origination of DERs

 I’m glad you asked.
 The goal here is all about enabling us to make better predictions about how our systems are going to perform and to accelerate the complex deployment process required to bring those systems to market.
 We’re developing a machine learning framework which we call SolarQuant that will enable researchers to easily apply trained machine learning models, including neural networks, to the grid-edge.
 It’s being developed as an open-source toolkit, so teams from around the world can experiment with it and share their findings on problems that all of us in the industry need to work together to solve.

 We’re also developing specialized AI chatbot instances that our team can interact with to answer questions about any of the systems in our portfolio, in any stage of development, with ease.
-We have equipped these chatbots with the ability to access data across our EcoSuite and the assets tracked within it, which otherwise would require manual searching and reporting to find.
+We have equipped these chatbots with the ability to access data across our Ecosuite and the assets tracked within it, which otherwise would require manual searching and reporting to find.
 These instances will learn in real time from team conversations and decision making to support more efficient navigation of the complex development process.
 Stay tuned for further announcements about these functions.

-Do you foresee the deployment application of the EcoSuite becoming a product in its own right?
+Do you foresee the deployment application of the Ecosuite becoming a product in its own right?

 Absolutely.
 We’ve been using it ourselves for many years now.
 We’re iterating on it every two weeks, and as a software development team we have the luxury of having our ‘customers’ sitting right next to us: the rest of the company.
 Using it, we’ve developed a reputation as a very effective developer with a history of executing.
 Now it’s time to roll it out to other folks who haven’t had the same resources or the experience or are just missing certain pieces of the puzzle that we can bring to the table and support with a partnership for the purpose of deploying more resources.

-How is the EcoSuite helping us relative to our competitors?
+How is the Ecosuite helping us relative to our competitors?
 Why is it a strong value that we want to share with the wider world?

 The development process is complex—truly complex—and our platform enables us to bring together all of the information needs of us and our stakeholders into a single, centralized place.
 And of course, it enables us to future-proof the way we monetize our assets.
 We can layer in market requirements and opportunities that might not exist today, remotely, because of the way we’re developing on an open source platform.

-How does the EcoSuite help our customers today?
+How does the Ecosuite help our customers today?

 This is where I get excited.
 If I put myself in a customer’s shoes, with hundreds of properties, and each of those properties may or not be eligible for various different renewable energy resources and programs.
 What we’re offering our customers today is an industry-leading consolidated experience for the identification, development, and ultimate management of all these resources.